Manojkumarj/savelifereactapp/README.md

-A network platform that connects blood banks, blood donors and blood requesters built using react.
+A network platform that connects blood banks, blood donors and blood requesters built using react(POC).

 Screenshots below :